nautobot/nautobot/nautobot/docs/installation/upgrading.md

 !!! danger
 	It is **strongly recommended** that you backup your database before exuecitng this query and that you perform this in a non-production environment to identify any potential issues prior to updating your production environment.

-If you have an existing MySQL database, you may update your database to use the recommended encoding by using `nautobot-server dbshell` to launch a database shell and executing the `ALTER DATABASE nautobot COLLATE utf8mb4_0900_ai_ci;`query:
+If you have an existing MySQL database, you may update your database to use the recommended encoding by using `nautobot-server dbshell` to launch a database shell and executing the following command:

 ```no-highlight
 $ nautobot-server dbshell